This page is about the eligibility criteria for Headstart Huddersfield.

 - For under 21 students only - Have entered or be entering Year 13/year 2 of a Level 3 programme in September of this year.

-- Register for Headstart before submitting a UCAS application.
+- Register for Headstart before submitting an assignment.

 - You are a mature student over the age of 21, returning to full time study.